wangkaihong/BiSIDA/README.md

 Our bidirectional style-induced domain adaptation employs consistency regularization to efficiently exploit information from the unlabeled target domain dataset, requiring only a simple ****neural style transfer**** model.

 BiSIDA aligns domains by:
-* transferring source images into the style of target images to perform supervised learning;
+* transferring source images into the style of target images for supervised learning;
-* transferring target images into the style of source images to perform high-dimensional perturbation on the unlabeled target images through unsupervised learning.
+* transferring target images into the style of source images to perform high-dimensional perturbation on the unlabeled target images for unsupervised learning.

 ![Image of BiSIDA](https://github.com/wangkaihong/BiSIDA/blob/master/demo_img/pipeline.png)

- An example of our BiSIDA from SYNTHIA to CityScapes.
+ An example of our BiSIDA on the SYNTHIA-to-CityScapes benchmark eperiment.

  ![Image of Source](https://github.com/wangkaihong/BiSIDA/blob/master/demo_img/vis.png)